Any questions or comments can be sent to our Membership Chair, Prattyak Mukhopadhyay, at email@example.com

 You must spend a minimum of 6 hours at the station to sign up for an interview.
 During this time at the station you will get to know the members, practice the skill of back boarding, and be introduced to ambulance equipment.

 Once you have completed 6 hours at the station, you will be considered for an invitation for an interview.
-Interviews will be held on TBD at the Virginia Tech Inn and Skelton Conference Center in the Huckelberry Conference Room.
+Interviews will be held on September 6th to September 9th at the Virginia Tech Inn and Skelton Conference Center in the Huckelberry Conference Room.
 Attire is business professional.
 Each interview slot is 15 minutes.
 Please arrive 15 minutes early for your interview.

-Membership committee will be calling applicants to inform them of their application status on TBD between TBD.
+Membership committee will be calling applicants to inform them of their application status on September 9th between 2:00 - 4:00.

-Phase V – Probationary Period (TBD – TBD)
+Phase V – Probationary Period (September 9th – Approximately December 3rd)

 Probationary classes usually range from five to fifteen individuals, based on need at the time.
 The probationary process runs for twelve weeks.
 It is designed to educate probates about our agency, emergency medical services, and ensure it is a commitment you are wanting to make.